 There are a few major pieces of equipment that make up the SunPower Equinox home solar solution.

 SunPower produces a variety of solar panels.
 Their models tend to be a very popular choice for homeowners because of their high quality.
 Today, SunPower has some of the most efficient panels on the market.
-While most standard solar panels see an efficiency range of 14 to 18 percent, SunPower manufactures panels with more than 22 percent efficiency.
-The company can also boast of lower degradation rates than standard solar panels, which allows an Equinox system to produce the maximum amount of solar energy over its lifetime.
+While most solar panels see an efficiency range of 14 to 18 percent, SunPower manufactures panels with more than 22 percent efficiency.
+The company can also boast of lower degradation rates than typical solar panels, which allows an Equinox system to produce the maximum amount of solar energy over its lifetime.

 The panels in a SunPower Equinox system are AC modules, which means that microinverters are integrated into the panel rather than as a separate component.
 With a microinverter, the direct current (DC) electricity is converted to alternating current (AC) right at the panel site, instead of at an inverter elsewhere on the property.